10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 How to fix it

-Carefully, remove your Teddy Bear Vine from of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution as recommended by the manufacturer.
+Carefully, remove your Teddy Bear Plant from of its pot and inspect the roots.
+Brown-black mushy roots indicate root-rot, trim them off.

 Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh succulents soil.
-Withhold watering the plant and keep it dry for about 7 days before you resume watering.

 Take care not to overwater the plant in the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.
-Read more on how to treat root-rot in houseplants.

 2. Poor quality Soil